bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-33-padam-closing-the-generalization-gap-of-adaptive-gradient-methods-in-training-deep-neural-networks.md

 **Task:**

 1. Implement the PADAM Optimizer
-2. Compare PADAM's generalization performance with Adam, SGD+Momentum and Amsgrad using a Resnet34 Network.
+2. Compare PADAM's generalization performance with Adam, SGD+Momentum and Amsgrad using a Resnet34.
 3. Show results on 2 datasets: Imagenet and Imagewoof.

 ***

 **Dataset:**

 Show results on two different datasets (both available at [https://github.com/fastai/imagenette](https://github.com/fastai/imagenette "https://github.com/fastai/imagenette")):
 1\.
 Imagenette (a simpler, easy subset of Imagenet)

 2\.
 Imagewoof (a relatively harder subset of Imagenet)